Additional Books and eBooks by the Director

 Trump Fights Back with Statements: Against the Lies of Joe Biden, Attacks from Dems, and the Bias of the Media, of Big Tech, and of the J6 Commission

-The Biased J6 Commission: The Public Hearings Were Half a Trial; This Book Gives You the Other Half
+The Biased J6 Select Committee: The Public Hearings Were Half a Trial; This Book Gives You the Other Half

 Table of Contents